The ELA Annual Conference: New Frontiers in Climate Law and Governance

 What more needs to be done?

-Our Annual Conference will take place in person at Nelson Mandela University, Gqeberha, thanks to our host ELA Exco member, Tanya Wagenaar.
-All are welcome!
-Please register by completing the registration form available here.
+Our Annual Conference took place in person at Nelson Mandela University, Gqeberha, thanks to our host ELA Exco member, Tanya Wagenaar.
+The deadline for submission of abstracts was 1 Sept 2023

 The world is changing at a tremendous pace.
 Everyday new threats to Earth systems functioning come to the fore linked to climate change, including rapid biodiversity and habitat loss and emergencies in relation to health and extreme weather events.
 These threats undermine the pursuit of social, environmental, climate, and interspecies justice.
 Amidst the prevailing climate crisis, food, water, and energy security all over the world are imperiled, including in South Africa where inequality is rife.